nephelaiio/cookiecutter-chef-cookbook/README.md

 Usage
 -----
-Generate a new Cookiecutter template layout: `cookiecutter gh:teddyphreak/cookiecutter-chef-cookbook`
+Generate a new Cookiecutter template layout: `cookiecutter gh:nephelaiio/cookiecutter-chef-cookbook`

 Testing
 -------
 For testing:
-* Vagrant is required on your development / integration machine in order to run tests.
-* Python [requiremets](/requirements.txt) can be installed form the command line with: `pip install -r requirements.txtl`
+* Python [requirements](/requirements.txt) can be installed form the command line with: `pip install -r requirements.txtl`
 * Bundler is strongly recommended in order to manage Ruby [requirements](/Gemfile).
 You can install both bundler and requirements from the command line with:
 ```
 gem install bundler